 - Civil Disturbance

 - Chemical Spill (off campus)

 - Blackout/Power failure

-- Bomb Threat

-- Report to their rooms, if possible - Direct students and staff seeking shelter into their rooms - Lock their classroom door, close all windows and curtains - Take roll and document the names of all present - Await further instructions from Crisis Response Team or "All Clear" signal
+- Report to their rooms, if possible. - Direct students and staff seeking shelter into their rooms. - Lock their classroom door, close all windows and curtains. - Take roll and document the names of all present. - Await further instructions from the Crisis Response Team or "All Clear" signal.

-- Report to the nearest classroom, common room or office area - Identify themselves to the teacher or staff member in charge - Sit calmly and quietly - Await further instructions from teacher or staff member in charge
+- Report to the nearest classroom, common room or office area. - Identify themselves to the teacher or staff member in charge. - Sit calmly and quietly. - Await further instructions from the teacher or staff member in charge.

-- 5 min before the drill begins, call the district office and notify them of the drill beginning. - Call Apple Valley Com before the drill begins and notify them of the drill.
-760-247-2668 - Ensure that the radio is on and on channel 3. - Lock the front door and hang the Shelter In Place Drill in process sign on the door. - All Call radios Stating "This is a Shelter In Place Drill.
-I repeat... it is only a drill." - The rest of the office including all Staff, Parents, and students will - Report to the nearest classroom, common room or office area - Identify themselves to the teacher or staff member in charge - Turn off any cell phones
+- 5 min before the drill begins, call the district office and notify them of the drill beginning. - Call Apple Valley Com before the drill begins and notify them of the drill (760-247-2668). - Ensure that the radio is on and on channel 1. - Lock the front door and hang the Shelter In Place Drill in process sign on the door. - All Call on the Phone (Press all call, 0 and ) Stated "This is a Shelter In Place Drill.
+I repeat... it is only a drill." - The rest of the office including all Staff, Parents, and students will - Report to the nearest classroom, common room or office area. - Identify themselves to the teacher or staff member in charge - Turn off any cell phones. - Sit calmly and quietly. - Await further instructions from the teacher or staff member in charge.

-- Sit calmly and quietly - Await further instructions from teacher or staff member in charge - To assist with parent phone calls, concerns and questions to provide consistent information to callers as directed by Principal or Incident Commander - All Office Staff will Shelter In place during an emergency - To assist with students and staff as directed by the Principal or Incident Commander - Assist with health incidents as needed, acting as messengers
+- Assist with parent phone calls, concerns and questions to provide consistent information to callers as directed by Principal or Incident Commander. - All Office Staff will Shelter In place during an emergency. - Assist with students and staff as directed by the Principal or Incident Commander. - Assist with health incidents as needed, acting as messengers.

-All Other Staff will Shelter In Place until has received further instructions from Principal or Designee
+All Other Staff will Shelter In Place until they have received further instructions from the Principal or Designee .

-- Determine the level of response required for the incident - Establish an incident command center - Notify District officials - Prepare materials for emergency response personnel
+- Determine the level of response required for the incident. - Establish an incident command center. - Notify District officials. - Prepare materials for emergency response personnel.

-- Conditions are deemed safe by the Incident Commander (Principal/designee or appropriate civil authority) - Teachers are given the "All Clear" signal by verbal instructions from School Administrator or Designee.
+- Conditions are deemed safe by the Incident Commander (Principal or appropriate civil authority). - Teachers are given the "All Clear" signal either one long bell or verbal instructions. - Office staff will call the District Office (760) 952-1180 to inform the code has been lifted.